eudoug/bank-money-transfer-api/README.md

 With an OpenAPI spec, an API can be easily managed with some API management tools like Google Apigee.

-The project spec (OpenApi conception) can be found on the link [a link](https://app.swaggerhub.com/apis/eudoug/DougMoneyTransfer/1.0.0) or inside project [a relative link](./document/OpenAPI.yaml).
+The project specification (OpenApi conception) can be found on the link [a link](https://app.swaggerhub.com/apis/eudoug/DougMoneyTransfer/1.0.0) or inside project [a relative link](./document/OpenAPI.yaml).

+This yaml shows the data model and all endpoints provided by the API

 To understand the API endpoints the swagger editor shows the following information: